 College is very different from anything you experienced in high school.
 Nearly every student needs some help in making the adjustment to a new schedule, location, more challenging coursework, new social interactions, and additional demands on personal time.
 That's why NYIT created the First-Year Experience, a program designed to ease your transition and help you get the most out of this unique, demanding, but ultimately rewarding time in your life.
 It includes:

-Mandatory for all first-year students, AlcoholEdu is an online alcohol education and prevention program.
+Mandatory for all first-year and transfer students for the fall semester only.
+AlcoholEdu/Haven is an online alcohol education and sexual assault prevention program.
 Completion of Parts 1 and 2, including achieving a grade of at least 75 on the AlcoholEdu exam, is a college requirement as well as a requirement for completing FCIQ 101 Foundations of Inquiry.
-Transfer students are NOT REQUIRED to complete AlcoholEdu.

 Living Learning and Commuter Communities

 The Manhattan campus is offering entering first-year students the option of being a part of these Learning Communities for one academic year (Fall 2014- Spring 2015).
 Students who will be residing at the Manhattan School of Music and Loeb Residence Halls will have the option of participating in the Living Learning Community, and commuter students will also be able to participate in a Commuter Learning Community option.

 NYIT's Learning Center provides free individual and group tutoring services, and pays particular attention to first-year students who may need extra help making the transition.

 Graduate Open House: Old Westbury